cpjobling/eg-150-textbook/lti_systems/lti3.md

 ### Take aways

+#### LCCODEs

 Continuous-time LTI systems are often modelled as linear constant coefficient ordinary differential equations (LCCODEs).
-The solution of such equations has wide application in Engineerin and Science.
+The solution of such equations has wide application in engineering and science.

 The general description of a LCCODE is given in compact form as: